carmine560/trading-peripheral/README.md

 python trading_peripheral.py -G
 ```

+### Encrypt Configuration File and Snapshot of Hyper SBI 2 Application Data

+This script stores its configuration in a GnuPG-encrypted file at
-The `-d` option encrypts a snapshot of the Hyper SBI 2 application data using
+`%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini.gpg`.
+The `-d` option
+creates a snapshot of the Hyper SBI 2 application data and encrypts it using
 GnuPG.

-By default, it uses the default key pair of GnuPG.
-However, you can also
+By default, the script uses your default GnuPG key.
+To use a different key,
-specify a key fingerprint as the value of the `fingerprint` option using the
+specify its fingerprint with the `-G` option.
-`-G` option.

-The `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini` configuration
-file stores these configurations.

 ### Options